ndsurgenor/east-street/README.md

     - Ghost White #F8F8FF
   - This palette was used to create the dark and light themes for the two distinct sections of the site i.e. the main/info section (darker theme) and the authorised-access only section for bookings (lighter theme).
 In each section the footer has a background colour of dark slate grey to provide continuity across the site
   - The background image and landing page image were selected from the [Pexels](https://www.pexels.com/) library ([specific credit below](#credits--acknowledgements)) and chosen to reflect elements of the colour scheme
-  - The site logo was chosen as an abstract representation of a steamer basket, a cooking device used in Asian cuisine, as well as somewhat imitating the light fixtures shown in the background image used throughout the site
+  - The site logo was chosen as an abstract representation of a steamer basket, a cooking device used in Asian cuisine, as well as somewhat imitating the light fixtures shown in the background image used throughout the site.
+This logo is also used as the favicon for the site.

   ![Design](static/images/readme/design-board.png)